In This Article Show

 A dad once said “I felt so bad coming back home from work, wanting to have some fun time with my daughter but she doesn’t want to have anything to do with me.
 Should I quit work so she can love me?”

 Young children are smart and extraordinary beings, they notice when one parent is always around while the other is mostly away.
 That’s why they get more emotionally attached to mum than dad.
-And in the case where daddy has to always leave home for work every morning or travel regularly and in the process forgets to make it to school plays or games, it causes some kind of withdrawal or hatred for the dad.
+And if daddy has always to leave home for work every morning or travel regularly and in the process forgets to make it to school plays or games, it causes some kind of withdrawal or hatred for the dad.

 2. Daddy scares them